zombifications/zombifications/README.md

 ### Hi there 👋

-If you came here from discord to boost your ego you're weird
+If you came here from discord to boost your ego, you're weird.